Bruntwood Prize for Playwriting: Process

-As each script proceeds through the phases of reading it is addressed by a diverse team of readers.
+The readers as a cohort have a broad range of experiences and specialisms to try and give each submitted script the best chance.
 The Royal Exchange manages the reading process to ensure that each script is seen by readers with different ages, genders, work history, ethnicities and interests.
 The aim of the Prize is to find great plays in whatever shape or form they appear so the entry criteria are deliberately broad to allow first time writers and more experienced playwrights to be assessed on a level footing.

 Of the 2019 readers, who chose to provided information;